SamaHarris05/DDSC.website/README.md

 # DDSC.websitehomepage
-# This proejct was completed using HTML, CSS and JavaScript.
+# This project was completed using HTML, CSS and JavaScript.